 Step 2: Shaping Portfolio Allocations

-Here’s how the core vs. tactical strategy works: Let’s say that based on our first step, we find the conditions are generally attractive for stocks yet better for some types of stocks than others.
-Using our core vs. tactical approach, we can maintain a core holding, such as an index-based instrument, while at the same time incorporating a complementary country-, sector- or factor- based strategy that will best round out our client portfolios.
+Here’s how the core vs. tactical strategy works: Let’s say that based on our first step, we find the economic conditions are generally attractive for stocks yet better for some types of stocks than others.
+Using our core vs. tactical approach, we can maintain a core holding, such as an broad, index-based instrument, while at the same time incorporating a complementary country-, sector- or factor- based strategy that we believe will best round out our client portfolios.
 The core holdings can be left unfettered with for extended times, thus keeping trading and tax efficiency at high levels for our clients.
-Tactical holdings can be adjusted one position at a time without disrupting the overall portfolio.
+Tactical holdings can be adjusted one position at a time, at any time without disrupting the overall portfolio.
 We replicate this process on an ongoing basis within all major asset classes.

 Step 3: Stress-Testing the “What Ifs.”